 If your swing set is still in relatively good shape and you're only getting rid of it because your kids have outgrown it, then consider donating it.
 Parks, schools, shelters, and religious organizations are often in need of playground equipment, so giving yours away could be a great option.
 However, if your swing set is far past the point of repair, then you can take it apart and bring the remnants to a recycling facility for proper disposal.

 Just because you're done with a book, that doesn't mean it belongs in the trash.
 And even though they may be made of paper, recycling them isn't the best option either.
 Instead, check out the many organizations out there that are more than happy to take your old novels and put them to good use.
 Better World Books, for instance, accepts donations nationwide—and part of the profits the organization receives from selling donated books goes toward funding non-profit literacy organizations.

 Also, if there's a local library in your area, it's more than likely that they, too, accept donations.

 When most people think of composting at home, they think of things like vegetable peels and eggshells.
 But you can actually compost things from the garden as well, like dry leaves and dead plants.
 Unlike throwing these things in the trash, this recycling process nourishes the ecosystem while helping you get rid of any dead plants in your house or garden.

-According to the EPA, people should "avoid disposing of pesticides whenever possible"—and believe it or not, mothballs are actually considered pesticides, seeing as they contain ingredients like naphthalene and paradichlorobenzene.
+According to the EPA, people should "avoid disposing of pesticides whenever possible"—and believe it or not, mothballs are actually considered pesticides, since they contain ingredients like naphthalene and paradichlorobenzene.
 When you need to dispose of these potent balls, the EPA recommends doing so at a household hazardous waste facility.
-And for more advice you can use around the house, check out these 33 Brilliant Second Uses for Cleaning Products You've Never Tried Before.